 How much does certification cost?

-The cost of certification is not intended to be prohibitive and will vary based on a number of factors.
-The goal is for certification to be an allowable, reimbursable cost.
+The cost of third-party assessment is not intended to be prohibitive and will vary based on a number of factors.
+The goal is for compliance to be an allowable, reimbursable cost.

 Where can I learn more?